faraplay/ImasArchiveS/README.md

 To patch the font (stored in disc.arc) for the patched commus, choose "Arc >> Patch Font" while disc.arc is opened.
 Note that the default font included with the game is quite wonky, and it's better to use a custom-edited font when patching.

+### UI Component Options
+#### Viewing UI Component
+Simply select a UI component file (it will be a .par file) to open it.
+The program will display a layout with several panes.
+The sizes of these panes can be adjusted by dragging the splitters between the panes.

+#### Subcomponent selection
+At the very top there will be a dropdown box where you can pick the subcomponent to view.
+If there is only one subcomponent then it will automatically be selected.
+Otherwise, you will have to click on one yourself to view it.

+Once a subcomponent has been selected, there will be several more panes.

+#### Control browser
+The Elements tab on the pane on the left shows the elements that make up the subcomponent, shown in a tree format.
+Click on the little triangle to the left of an element to expand it and see its child elements.

+You can click on an element to view its data in the rightmost pane.
+Double-clicking on a control will display it in the centre pane.

+The checkbox next to the element's name toggles the visibility of a element.
+You can hide elements from being displayed in the center pane by toggling the checkbox.

+There are various different types of elements that behave differently.
+One type of element (has a stack of images as an icon) can have several different appearances, which you can select from by expanding and clicking on one of its children's radio buttons.

+#### Spritesheet browser
+The Spritesheets tab on the left pane shows the spritesheets used in the control.
+Click on a spritesheet to view it in the right pane, or double-click it to display it in the centre pane.
+You can also right-click on a spritesheet to replace it with another .png image.

+#### Control view
+This displays the control on a checkered background.
+Note that the rendering may not be 100% accurate to the ingame appearance.

+Text elements with no text specified will be rendered with a string of lowercase 'a's.

+The "Center sprite" checkbox will render the sprite in the center of the pane, instead of near the top left corner.

+#### Details view
+This displays the details of the selected control.
+There are multiple textboxes where you can edit the various parameters of the control, which will affect the appearance of the control.
+To edit a value, click on the box, type in the new value, and then click on another box in the pane.

+To save your changes to the UI component file, click on the Save button just under the main menu pane.

 ### Other file options